-A DSS Counselor or Leaning Specialist will authorize notetaking services for students who have a verified disability which prevents them from taking notes during class.
+A DSS Counselor or Leaning Specialist will authorize notetaking services for students who have a verified disability that prevents them from taking notes during class.
 Attendance during class is required to receive any notes provided by a DSS Notetaker.
-Students are encouraged to buddy up with a classmate, early each term, to borrow notes for all missed classes.
+Students are encouraged to buddy up with a classmate early each term to borrow notes for all missed classes.

-> Whenever possible, students will be asked to take notes and/or self advocate for a notetaker (when needed).
+Whenever possible, students will be asked to take notes and/or self advocate for a notetaker (when needed).
 Where appropriate, students are encouraged to use a recorder and/or an AlphaSmart to get both board and lecture notes.

-> Students with good typing skills have found that using an AlphaSmart keyboard allows them to take notes independently.
+Students with good typing skills have found that using an AlphaSmart keyboard allows them to take notes independently.
 AlphaSmart s may be available to DSS Students that are eligible for Notetaking Services.
-It is a great tool; quiet, easy to use for taking notes, and it’s both PC and Mac friendly.
+It is a great tool; quiet, easy to use, and it’s both PC and Mac friendly.
 For more information or to buy one: http://www.neo-direct.com or contact DSS Staff to check one out (limited supply available).

-> Recording lectures is highly recommended and may be used in addition to other notetaking service options.
+Recording lectures is highly recommended and may be used in addition to other notetaking service options.
 Use of a recorder for most class lectures is the best way to capture important information that might be lost because of undeveloped notetaking skills or a disability.

-> Digital or Tape recording allows students to improve their comprehension and understanding of course lectures, at a pace of his or her choosing.
-Additionally, recording lectures allows for taking general outline notes during the class and listening, while filling in the details of the lecture, at a later time.
+Digital or tape recording allows students to improve their comprehension and understanding of course lectures at a pace of their choosing.
+Additionally, recording lectures allows for taking general outline notes during the class and listening, while filling in the details of the lecture at a later time.

-> Check out our DVD, “Study and Note Taking Skills,” presented by Bill Oye, Dean of Student Life
+Check out our DVD, “Study and Note Taking Skills,” presented by Bill Oye, Dean of Student Life

 Notetaking services may be provided for eligible students with disabilities in the instructional setting and, in most cases, will be delivered in one of the following manners: